-They don't.
+The simple answer is that they don't.
 Coaches generally watch players for months (or longer) at practices, games, and skills sessions to build a picture of each player.
-Although last season was cut short due to COVID-19, coaches will speak with last season's coaches to help build a more complete picture of how each player progressed, their work habits, etc. In this context, tryouts simply provide additional opportunities for coaches to observe how players have developed since the previous season.
+Coaches will also speak with previous coaches to help clarify and better understand how each player has progressed, what their work habits are, what kind of teammate they are.
+In this context, tryouts simply provide additional opportunities for coaches to observe how players have developed since the previous season but are only one factor in the selection of players for any given team.